 Studies show that pretend play is an ideal environment for developing social-emotional skills, as well as positive peer relations, and challenging both their social-cognitive abilities.
 What’s more, children do this in different scenarios, therefore developing appropriate social skills in different environments such as cafes, doctors, schools, and more.

 Further to this, pretend play teaches children key life skills such as sharing, asserting, cooperation, problem solving, waiting, and role-taking.

 However, studies suggest that children shouldn’t be just left to their own devices; studies show that adult input and support increases the quality of social pretend play, increasing their developmental potential.

 Pretend Play at The Early Teacher

-The Early Teacher stocks a wide range of pretend and imaginative play toys, including fake food and kitchen toys, doctors kits, toolboxes, train sets, and animal toy sets.
+The Early Teacher stocks a wide range of pretend and imaginative play toys, including kitchen toys, doctors kits, toolboxes, train sets, and animal toy sets.
 Take a look at our range and allow your child to explore different roles in life through playtime.